seven-io/plenty/README.md

 You can also send SMS messages manually through the plugin interface:

-1. Go to **System » Plugins** and find Seven in the menu
+1. Go to **System » Plugins** and find seven in the menu
-2. Access the Seven SMS interface
+2. Access the seven SMS interface
 3. Enter recipient phone number and message
 4. Click **Send**